 - DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support. - c) Clean out any grass build-up from underside of deck and in discharge chute. - 5.1.6 Check mower blades.
+Use adequate jack stands or equivalent support. - c) Clean out any grass build-up from underside of deck and in discharge chute.

+5.1.6 Check mower blades.

-- a) Stop engine and remove key. - b) Lift deck and secure in raised position as stated in Section 5.1.5. - c) Inspect blades and sharpen or replace as required. - Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torquing the blade bolts to 115-120 ft-lbs.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lift deck and secure in raised position as stated in Section 5.1.5. - c) Inspect blades and sharpen or replace as required.

+d) Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torquing the blade bolts to 115-120 ft-lbs.
 (156-13 N-m).
-Be sure the spring disk washer cone is installed toward the bolt head (See Figure 7).
+Be sure the spring disc washer cone is installed toward the bolt head (See Figure 5).